 14. Regional Economics SEC (3+1) Four Credits Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically This course enables the students to analyze the regional problems of growth and development within the theoretical framework of regional development, planning and policy.
 The students can also gain issues related to regional imbalances and policy remedies for overcoming these imbalances.
 The course will be helpful in exploring the history and recent policy debates of regional economics on a global scale.
 Newly added course as the BOS thought that it is essential to study this paper.
 (P.Nos.
 109 and 110 in NS) 15.
-Theory of Cooperation and Global Cooperative Movement SEC (3+1) Four Credits Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically The students can understand the cooperative thought and doctrines The students gets the knowledge related to Mahatma Gandhiji and Jawaharlal Nehru's views on Cooperation The students will be well acquaint with the cooperative movements in Germany, Britain, Israel, Japan, etc. Newly added course as the BOS thought that it is essential to study this paper.
-(P.Nos.
-117 and 118 in NS) 16.
-Natural Resource Economics SEC (3+1) Four Credits Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically By studying this course the students will be well-versed in the theories of exhaustible resources, resources scarcity and limits to growth.
-The course also in understanding the resources availability, its use and misuse in India.
-Quantity and quality addition in the syllabus from 2013-14 to 2017- 18 is about 30 per cent P.Nos.
+Theory of Cooperation and Global Cooperative Movement SEC (3+1) Four Credits Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically The students can understand the cooperative thought and doctrines The students gets the knowledge related to Mahatma Gandhiji and Jawaharlal Nehru's views on Cooperation The students will be well acquaint with the cooperative movements in Germany, Britain, Israel, Japan, etc. course as the BOS thought that it is essential to study 16.
+Natural Resource Economics SEC (3+1) Four Credits Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically - Quantity and quality addition in the syllabus from 2013-14 to 2017-18 is about 30 per cent P.Nos.
 125&126 17.
 Gender Economics SEC (3+1) Four Credits Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which The course helps in understanding the concepts of gender economics, economic theories, and the gender factor in economic equality, etc. Newly added course as the BOS thought that it is essential to study this paper.
 (P.Nos.
 133 and 134 in NS)

-18. Human Development: Dimensions and Disparities SEC (3+1) Four Credits helps them to learn practically Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically It takes students into the study of gender and governance perspectives of human development.
+helps them to + 18.
+Human Development: Dimensions and Disparities SEC (3+1) Four Credits learn practically Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically It takes students into the study of gender and governance perspectives of human development.
 It further helps in understanding the different dimensions of human security; the two-way relationship between human rights and human development.
 This also helps the students to gain the policy framework for achieving the millennium goals.
 Newly added course as the BOS thought that it is essential to study this paper.
 (P.Nos.
 141 and 142 in NS) 19.
 Economic History of Ancient and Medieval India SEC (3+1) Four Credits Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically This course deals with the three methods of analysis, viz., the logical, quantitative and the historical method of understanding the subject economics.
 Newly added course as the BOS thought that it is essential to study this paper.
 (P.Nos.
 148 and 149 in NS)